SpektraSystems/Azure-Synapse-Analytic-Day/03-power-bi-integration.md

     ![Selecting the wwi.FactSale table and viewing the preview](media/ex03-pbi-directquery.png "Set query type")

 11. From the **File** menu, select **Publish** and then select **Publish to Power BI**.
 If prompted to save your changes, select Save and provide `wwifactsales` as the name.
 This will also be the name used for the dataset.
 You may be prompted to login a second time.
-Follow the login prompts to login with the credentials provided to you.
+Follow the login prompts to login with the credentials provided to you in **environment detals** tab.

     ![Selecting Publish to Power BI from the File menu](media/ex03-publish-menu.png "Publish to Power BI")